We come through for you when you need us to!

 Water Leaking from the Bottom

 This could be caused by something as simple as normal condensation.
 But water leaking from the bottom of your electric water heater also could indicate a leaking gasket or that a small amount of water has been expelled through the overflow pipe.
-Worst case scenario, the leak stems from internal tank corrosion.
+In the worst-case scenario, the leak stems from internal tank corrosion.
 If that’s the case, you’ll need to replace your system.

 No Hot Water